CU-ESIIL/pre-innovation-summit-training/docs/3_Tools_for_reproducible_and_open_science/openscience.md

 Strong frameworks for internal communication and documentation can make collaboration easier, improve the quality of your science, and reduce the hassle of collaborative work.

+---

-## :material-file-document-multiple: Project Documentation
+### :material-file-document-multiple: Project Documentation

 **The documentation system**, by Divio, categorizes the different types of documentation into 4 quadrants:

 [![quadrants](https://documentation.divio.com/_images/overview.png)](https://documentation.divio.com/)

-???
-Question "Can you explain the documentation type for each quadrant?"

-    ???
-Success
+!!!
+Note "Explaining the documentation system quadrants"

     - **Tutorials**: Lessons!
 Tutorials are lessons that take the reader by the hand through a series of steps to complete a project of some kind.
 They are what your project needs in order to show a beginner that they can achieve something with it.
     - **How-to-guides**: Recipes!
 How-to-guides take the reader through the steps required to solve a real-world problem.
     - **References**: Guides!
 References offer technical descriptions of the machinery and how to operate it.
 References have one job only: to describe.
 They are code-determined, because ultimately that’s what they describe: key classes, functions, APIs, and so they should list things like functions, fields, attributes and methods, and set out how to use them.
     - **Explanation**: Discussions!
 The aims of explanations are to clarify and illuminate a particular topic by broadening the documentation’s coverage of a topic.

 You can read more in depth on this chart by visiting https://documentation.divio.com/introduction/.

-### Public Repositories for Documentation
+#### Public Repositories for Documentation

 This website is rendered using [:simple-github: GitHub Pages](https://pages.github.com/){target=_blank} using [:simple-markdown: MkDocs](https://www.mkdocs.org/){target=_blank} and the [Material](https://squidfunk.github.io/mkdocs-material/){target=_blank} theme for MkDocs.